sambanova/ai-starter-kit/benchmarking/README.md

   - [`Custom Performance Evaluation`](#custom-performance-evaluation): Evaluate the performance of the selected LLM on custom data specified by you.
   - [`Performance on Chat`](#performance-on-chat): Evaluate the performance of the selected LLM in a chat interface.

-2. If the deployed LLM is a Composition of Experts (CoE), specify the desired expert in the corresponding text box, then set the configuration paramters.
+2. If the deployed LLM is a Composition of Experts (CoE), specify the desired expert in the corresponding text box, then set the configuration parameters.
 If the deployed LLM is not a CoE, simply set the configuration parameters.

 3. After pressing the `Run` button, the program will perform inference on the data and product results in the middle of the screen.
 In the case of `Performance on Chat` functionality, users are able to interact with the LLM in a multi-turn chat interface.